Midwestern HomeLife

 Browned butter peanut butter cookie ingredients.

-Brown sugar.
-I use dark brown sugar for the deep molasses flavor, but light brown sugar is also just fine.
+• Brown sugar.
+Dark brown sugar adds rich molasses flavor, but light brown sugar also works just fine.

-Egg.
-Let the egg come to room temperature by setting it out on the counter for about 30 minutes or placing it in a cup of warm water for about 10 minutes.
+• Egg.
+Bring to room temp by leaving it out for 30 minutes or placing it in warm water for 10.

 melted butter in a saucepan.

-Step 1: Melt cubed butter in a light-colored small saucepan over medium heat.
-Stir continuously until foamy and bubbly.
-After 5-8 minutes, the foam will settle, and you'll notice brown specks and a nutty aroma.
-It's done!
+Step 1: Melt butter in a light-colored small saucepan over medium heat, stirring constantly until foamy and bubbly.
+After 5-8 minutes, it will settle with brown specks and a nutty aroma.

 Browned butter in a white mixing bowl.

-Step 2: Remove browned butter from heat, transfer to a heat-proof bowl to halt cooking.
-Measure in a liquid cup to make sure you have ½ cup, and cool to room temperature -- or speed up in the refrigerator.
+Step 2: Remove browned butter from heat and pour into a heat-proof bowl to halt cooking.
+Measure to ensure you have ½ cup.
+Cool to room temp -- you can speed this up in the fridge.

 Browned butter peanut butter cookie dough in a white mixing bowl.

-Step 3: In a large bowl, beat ½ cup of browned butter and sugars with an electric mixer on medium speed.
-Mix in the egg, then the peanut butter and vanilla extract.
-Add the flour, baking soda, and salt and mix until just combined.
-Do not overmix.
+Step 3: In a large bowl, beat browned butter and sugars.
+Mix in egg, then peanut butter and vanilla.
+Add the dry ingredients and mix until just combined.
+Cover dough in plastic wrap and chill for 1-2 hours.

 Browned butter peanut butter cookie dough balls on a baking sheet.